 Explore our related content

-Commonly asked questions on the legal issues relating to parental rights and family-friendly provision
+Answers to commonly asked questions on the legal issues relating to time off rights for parents

 Understand the basics of the Working Time Regulations in the UK, working hours trends, holidays and special leave.

 This guide will help you proactively identify and manage conflict at work